 - The General Section (GS) of the Sporting Code contains the definitions and rules applying to all air sports.
-Section 3 (SC3) specifies the International Gliding Commission (IGC) rules that apply to FAI badge and record flights in gliders and motor gliders.
+Section 3 (SC3) specifies the rules that apply to FAI badge and record flights in gliders and motor gliders.
 A glider is a fixed wing aerodyne capable of sustained soaring flight with no Means of Propulsion (MoP).
 A motor glider is a fixed wing aerodyne equipped with a MoP, capable of sustained soaring flight without thrust from the MoP.
 SC3 includes the following annexes: - a.
-Annex A Rules for world and other FAI-sanctioned gliding competitions. - b.
-Annex B Requirements for equipment used for flight validation. - Annex C Non-regulatory guidance, methods, and sample calculations to C. assist Official Observers and pilots in complying with SC3. - d.
+Annex A Rules for World and Continental gliding competitions.
+Some competition rules are also in the General Section of the Sporting Code. - b.
+Annex B Requirements for equipment used for flight validation. - c.
+Annex C Non-regulatory guidance, methods, and sample calculations to assist Official Observers and pilots in complying with SC3. - d.
 Annex D Rules for the world ranking list of pilots in IGC sanctioned competition.

-The FAI document, "Technical Specifications for IGC-Approved GNSS Flight Recorders" gives information for FR manufacturers.

-- 1.0.2 Terms, rules, and requirements in SC3 are defined first in their most general sense, and a word or phrase in small capital letters in this chapter indicates that it has a distinct Code definition.
+The FAI document, "Technical Specifications for IGC-Approved GNSS Flight Recorders" gives information for FR manufacturers. - 1.0.2 Terms, rules, and requirements in SC3 are defined first in their most general sense, and a word or phrase in small capital letters in this chapter indicates that it has a distinct Code definition.
 Where an exception to a general rule exists, it is described in the Code where the exception occurs.
 Within the Code, "record" can apply to either or both World and Continental records according to the context. - 1.0.3 A proposal for an amendment to the Sporting Code or its annexes must be submitted to the IGC Bureau at least six months prior to the next IGC Plenary meeting.
 A proposal must refer to the paragraphs affected and give reasons for the amendment.
-It is preferable for the proposed change to be in the format of the Code.
+It is preferable for a proposed change to be in the format of the Code.